Unless you’ve been hiding from every incarnation of the news ever (I wouldn’t blame you). Then you’ve heard about the

 Tenants usually pay a security deposit at the start of the tenancy to cover any damage caused to the property during their tenure.
 The fees ban caps the deposit at 5 week’s rent where the annual rent is less than £50,000 or 6 week’s rent where the annual rent is more than £50,000.

 Deposits for assured shorthold tenancies are still required to be paid into a deposit protection scheme.
-This is because the deposit protection service provides dispute resolution.
-Preventing rogue landlords from charging £150 to clean and replace a light bulb for instance.
+This is because the deposit protection service provides dispute resolution and ensures that the tenant’s deposit is protected from unfair claims by the landlord.

 The fees ban prohibits raising the rent during the first part of the tenancy and dropping it down after.
 This is to prevent landlords offsetting any increase in agent fees via the rent.

 What can Landlords Charge Fees for now the Fees ban has Passed?

 - Security deposits

 - charges for changing the tenancy including the tenant wanting to terminate the agreement early – capped at £50

 - Charges for late rent payments or charges for replacing a lost key or security device

 - Utilities where applicable

 Remember, some of these fees have additional restrictions under the fees ban.